 DBS&A estimated the amount of stormwater runoff from the evaporation pond area after the area is regraded (Attachment 4).
 The estimated peak discharge associated with the 25-year, 24-hour storm event is approximately 2.5 cubic feet per second (cfs).
 This discharge rate was used to size the conveyance line and drop inlet structure.
 A drop inlet structure to be constructed near the existing pond sump will be used to capture stormwater from the regraded pond area.
-A new 6-inch-diameter HDPE conveyance pipeline will be installed to convey stormwater from the drop inlet structure to an existing 6-inch-diameter HDPE conveyance pipeline will be installed below grade from the drop inlet structure until it crosses beneath two site roadways, where it will then run above ground.
+A new 6-inch-diameter HDPE conveyance pipeline will be installed to convey stormwater from the drop inlet structure to an existing 6-inch-diameter HDPE conveyance pipeline that runs to the bottom of the open pit.
+The new conveyance pipeline will be installed below grade from the drop inlet structure until it crosses beneath two site roadways, where it will then run above ground.
 The new conveyance pipeline will be approximately 285 feet long.